Top 10 Resolutions for Your Most Successful New Year

 You can get bogged down in serious deliberation, advising, and problem-solving as you strive for business success, but take time to laugh.

-Smile when you hear stories about what your crazy employees are doing after hours.
+Smile when you hear stories about what your crazy employees are doing after hours—or even, during work hours.
 You don't have to be the mom or dad figure all the time.
-Enjoy them for their little quirks and differences.
+Enjoy the employees for their little quirks and differences.
 Appreciate the different strengths, skills, and experiences they bring to work.

-It will demoralize you and deter you from keeping up with the others if you lapse on the most difficult, unrealistic, or unattainable resolution right off the bat.
+You will demoralize your year and deter yourself from keeping up with the more doable resolutions if you lapse on the most difficult, unrealistic, or unattainable resolution right off the bat.
 But don't cross it off your list if you falter.
 Restructure it so it's more doable and dedicate yourself to it tomorrow.